powered help

 Whereas, The MVP 2.0 establishes a vision for the Valley as “a thriving, modern industrial district located in the heart of Milwaukee.
 With a combination of legacy and new generation manufacturers, the Valley is a model urban manufacturing center providing accessible employment opportunities to surrounding neighborhood residents.
 With its mix of urban industrial design, prominent location, and labor force accessibility, the Menomonee Valley is a completely built out, job dense industrial hub for the southeast Wisconsin region” (page 35); and

-Whereas, The MVP 2.0 presents the following vision for residential uses: “the Valley retains its historic and current manufacturing dominated uses attracted by the absence of residential uses that would otherwise clash with the day to day industrial operations of these businesses.
-Residential uses are welcome in appropriate in many areas adjacent to the Valley planning area” (page 45); and
+Whereas, The MVP 2.0 presents the following vision for residential uses: “the Valley retains its historic and current manufacturing dominated uses attracted by the absence of residential uses that would otherwise conflict with the day to day industrial operations of these businesses.
+Residential uses are welcomed and appropriate in many areas adjacent to the Valley planning area” (page 45); and

 Whereas, The MVP 2.0 details opportunities and recommendations for each district and corridor in the Menomonee Valley, including the following for the St. Paul Avenue corridor, “[r]ezone….to accommodate light industrial uses not otherwise permitted in the current IH classification“ and “[r]esidential uses are not recommended in the St. Paul corridor” (page 59); and

-Whereas, Certain older industrial buildings along the St. Paul Corridor may be challenging to repurpose for modern manufacturing and office uses; and
+Whereas, It may be infeasible to use the building at 324 North 15th Street for modern manufacturing and office uses; and

-Whereas, Permitting residential uses on upper stories may serve to repurpose and prevent demolition of these older industrial buildings that are not viable for other uses; and
+Whereas, Permitting residential uses may be required to facilitate the reuse of the building and to prevent demolition of this building which may not be viable for other uses; and

 Whereas, On December 13, 2016, the Common Council adopted File No. 161076, which approved an amended Update and Amendment Procedure for Comprehensive Planning governing the process for making amendments to the Comprehensive Plan; and